oliora/clocks_test/README.md

 To test:
 * Run `./clocks_test`.
-* Change system time for several minutes back or forward when prompted.
+* When prompted, change system time for one minute back or forward or back and forward or whatever you want to test.
 * Press Enter to finish test execution.

 Output format: